Home

 The Art Clown of the Year Award 2001 was won by Sir Nicholas Serota.
 Other nominees were Charles Saatchi (last year's winner), Norman Rosenthal and Sarah Kent.

-Jacqueline Crofton got in the news and the Tate's bad books by throwing an egg at the wall of Creed's non-exhibit.
-She was nothing to do with the Stuckists, although she was invited and showed in the Stuckism International Gallery's first show in July 2002.
+Jacqueline Crofton got in the news and the Tate's bad books by throwing an egg at the wall of Martin Creed's non-exhibit.
+She was nothing to do with the Stuckists, although she was invited to show, and did so, in the Stuckism International Gallery's first show in July 2002.

 The Whole World - The Turner Prize = A Better World